abinader89/task-tracker/README.md

 A timeblock has a start time, end time, delta between the two, and a task_id associated with a task.
 The timestamp format is YYYY-MM-DD HH:mm.

+#### Note on TimeBlocks
+I have decided to allow timeblocks to be created that overlap with existing timeblocks.
+This is a feature, and not a bug.
+The reason why I am not implementing constraints on overlapping timeblocks is so that if a user is reporting the total man-minutes spent on a task, and is receiving help from somebody to complete said task, he would necessarily create overlapping timeblocks to accurately depict the amount of time.

 ## Recommended flow

 You can start by creating a user that is a manager.
 Then create a user for the